How Did Digital Diagnostics Come About?

 This led to the founding of what would eventually become Digital Diagnostics’ ethical principles: to maximize the safety, efficacy, and equity of autonomous AI.

-Thanks to those principles, and the dedication of Dr. Abramoff and his team, today the automated diabetic retinopathy diagnostic solution he had envisioned years ago is a fully developed product called IDx-DR, which has been authorized by the FDA for use in clinical care.
+Thanks to those principles, and the dedication of Dr. Abramoff and his team, today the automated diabetic retinopathy diagnostic solution he had envisioned years ago is a fully developed product called LumineticsCore™ (formerly known as IDx-DR), which has been authorized by the FDA for use in clinical care.
 Now part of the American Diabetes Association’s Standard of Diabetes care, it is currently being used to detect diabetic retinopathy and help prevent blindness in dozens of locations around the globe.

 Dr. Abramoff continues to push boundaries and is a pioneer for a future where ethics, technology and innovation meet to transform the quality, accessibility, and affordability of global healthcare through the automation of medical diagnosis and treatment.